CodeYourFuture/CYF-Workshops/node-review/readme.md

 In this workshop, we'll build up a NodeJS app from the ground up and check our understanding as we go along.

-## Level 100
+## Level 200

-Welcome to Node Workshop Level 100.
+Welcome to Node Workshop Level 200.

-Take a look at  `package.json`.
-And take a look at `app.js`.

 ## Questions

-a) Analyse and then predict what will happen when you run the command `node app.js` inside the `node-review` directory.

-Think carefully about the current files and folders you've got in the `node-review` directory.
+You run the command `npm start` inside this directory, then

+  a) what will the first `console.log` starting with  "Log 1..." print to the terminal?
+Explain your answer
+  b) what will the second `console.log` starting with "Log 2..." print to the terminal?
+Explain your answer.

 {YOUR_ANSWER_HERE}

-b) How can you can resolve this problem?